 You can’t have a celebration without food.
 Earth Day is no exception.
 In the past, we shared our favourite banana bread recipe…bananas should never go in the garbage bin…recycling at it’s most delicious.
-This year I wanted to surprise my girls with a fun planet Earth Day sugar cookies from scratch to help celebrate Earth Day.
+This year I wanted to surprise my girls with a fun planet Earth sugar cookies for Earth Day from scratch to help celebrate Earth Day.
 This is another one of our favourite Earth Day activities for kids.

 Earth Day Cookies Recipe

 1/2 cup unsalted butter

 1 large egg